Acts of Union 1707: William's Claim of Right

-In Scotland, conflict over control of the kirk between Presbyterians and Episcopalians and William's position as a fellow Calvinist put him in a much stronger position.
+Conflict over control of the kirk between Presbyterians and Episcopalians and William's position as a fellow Calvinist put him in a much stronger position.
 He originally insisted on retaining Episcopacy, and the Committee of the Articles, an unelected body that controlled what legislation Parliament could debate.
 Both would have given the Crown far greater control than in England but he withdrew his demands due to the 1689–1692 Jacobite Rising.